nomadkaraoke/python-audio-separator/README.md

 ## Installation 🛠️

+You'll need `ffmpeg` and `libsndfile`, which should be easy to install on most platforms, e.g.:

+- Debian/Ubuntu: `apt-get update; apt-get install -y libsndfile1-dev ffmpeg`
+- macOS: `brew update; brew install libsndfile ffmpeg`

-You can install Audio Separator using pip, use one of the following depending on your device:
+You can then install Audio Separator using pip, use one of the following to install the correct onnxruntime dependency for your device:

-Nvidia GPU with CUDA support:
+### Nvidia GPU with CUDA acceleration:

 `pip install audio-separator[gpu]`

-Apple Silicon running macOS Sonoma+ with CoreML support:
+### Apple Silicon, macOS Sonoma+ with CoreML acceleration:

 `pip install audio-separator[silicon]`

-No specific hardware acceleration, CPU only, slow
+### No hardware acceleration, CPU only:

-`pip install audio-separator`
+`pip install audio-separator[cpu]`

-### Requirements

-You'll need two other things installed on your system: `ffmpeg` and `libsndfile`.
-These should be easy to install on most platforms, e.g.

-- Debian/Ubuntu: `apt-get update; apt-get install -y libsndfile1-dev ffmpeg`
-- macOS: `brew update; brew install libsndfile ffmpeg`

 ### GPU / CUDA specific steps